 Many insurance policies do not cover pipe break claims that are caused by wear and tear on the system.
 Therefore, if your claim appears to be due simply to the age of pipes, you may have difficulty on your own getting appropriate reimbursement from your insurance company.
 While the adjuster on your claim is required to act in the interest of the insurance company, Public Adjusters are professionals who act on behalf of the policy holder.
 We have years of professional experience helping policy owners get appropriate restitution from their insurance company.

-If you need help determining exactly what your policy covers, or assistance determining if your claim denial or claim check are appropriate, contact All Claims USA Public Adjusters public adjustors for assistance.
+If you need help determining exactly what your policy covers, or, if your claim was underpaid or denied, contact All Claims USA Public Adjusters for assistance.
 We will help you untangle the complexities of insurance and find the right solution.
-Reach out to us today to find out how we can help you get the reimbursement you deserve!
+Reach out to us today to find out how we can help you get the reimbursement you are entitled to and deserve!